iclr456/anonymous_cpd/README.md

 Moirai-MoE Base.
 It does not include Moirai Large by default.

-Vision jobs require local DINO/DINOv2 source checkouts and plain state-dictionary checkpoints, or a local ResNet-50 checkpoint.
+Vision jobs require local DINO/DINOv2 source checkouts and plain state-dictionary checkpoints.
 The current vision loader does not load Hugging Face model directories directly.
 Install `.[scan,vision]` for video and image dependencies.
 No downloads are initiated by the runner.